 Linda received the Del Hock Lifetime Achievement Award from the Denver Metro Chamber of Commerce in 2016 and the Outstanding Woman in Business Lifetime Achievement Award from the Denver Business Journal in 2019.
 The Colorado Women’s Chamber of Commerce named Linda one of its 25 Most Powerful Women in 2014.
 She was National Philanthropy Day’s Outstanding Professional in Philanthropy in 2010, and City Year Denver’s 2015 Red Jacket Honoree.
 Other honors include the Athena Award, Colorado Bankers Association Banker of Distinction, Colorado I Have a Dream Foundation Dreammaker Award, Girl Scouts of Colorado Woman of Distinction, El Pomar Foundation Ben Wendelken Special Trustee Award, Urban League McKinley Harris, Jr. Distinguished Warrior Award, Warren Village Philanthropic Leader Honoree, and Honorary Lifetime Membership in Camp Fire.
 Linda has received honorary doctorate degrees from Johnson & Wales University and the University of Denver.

-CEO of the Colorado Bankers Association since 1979.
+Retired, after serving as CEO of the Colorado Bankers Association since 1979.
 Prior to starting at CBA in 1975, he did policy analysis on Capitol Hill in Washington, DC and managed successful Congressional campaigns.

 Juris Doctor from the University of Denver College of Law (night school) in 1981; Graduate School of Banking at Colorado, University of Colorado, in 1978; BSBA (Marketing) from Colorado State University in 1973 (also CSU student body president).